-Role: ICAM Segment Lead – Upstream
+Role: Segment Lead – Upstream

 Mike Hodges graduated in Chemistry from the University of London in 1979 and later gained a PhD in Gas Phase Ion Molecule Reactions, and their use in mass spectrometry of lubricating oils, also from London.